-In the event that NUAST receives more applications than the number of places available, places will be given to those children who meet any of the criteria set out below, in order until all places are filled.
+In the event that the school receives more applications than the number of places it has available, places will be given to those children who meet any of the criteria set out below, in order, until all places are filled.

+1, A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order90 including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b)

+being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-- 1. Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school.
-The 2021 Code requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
-This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - 2.
-Priority will next be given to children of staff who work for the Nova Education Trust, in either of the following circumstances: - a.
-The member of staff has been employed by the Trust for 2 or more years at the time at which the application for admission to the school is made, or - b.
-The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 3.
-Priority will next be given to children with siblings at the school.
+2, Children whose parent is an employee of Nottingham University Academy of Science and Technology and has been employed for two or more years at the time at which the application for submission to the school is made, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

+3. Priority will next be given to children with siblings at the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
-Priority will not be given to children with siblings who are former pupils of the school.
+Priority will not be given to children with siblings who are former pupils of the school at the time of admission.

+4. Other children.